rwilcox/after_senior/README.md

 You do _not_ need to know all the list to be a senior+ developer.
 In some cases they are directly opposed so you likely can't know it all (the person that deeply understands DNS at a foundational level is unlikely to _also_ be a full-stack-mobile-devops "small department in a human/unicorn").

-![A mindmap of all the potential demands after senior][aftersenior.png]
+![A mindmap of all the potential demands after senior]: aftersenior.png

 I may - likely - have some of this wrong!
 Pull requests and conversation welcome, edit the dot file this  image is generated from!